Senior International Public Relations and Advanced Media Management Programme (USA)

 Course Fees & Payment

-The fee for this programme is £3,500 (Three thousand five hundred pounds) for one week and £5,000 (Five thousand pounds).
+The fee for this programme is £3,500 (Three thousand five hundred pounds) for one week and £5,000 ( Five thousand pounds) for two weeks.
 The fee includes tuition and materials needed for the course as well as the travel costs of all field trips.
 The fees also include lunch ticket for each course day.
 All bookings must be paid not later than 4 weeks before the start of the course.
-Payment should be by bankers draft, made out in favour of
+Payment should be by bankers draft, made out in favour of The Management School.

 The Management School London has developed a global reputation for the quality and value of its courses.
 These have attracted participants from countries throughout the world, including Bahrain, Brunei, Cameroon, the Czech Republic, Finland, the Gambia, Ghana, Hungary, Kenya, Kuwait, Nigeria, Oman, the Philippines, Poland, Saudi Arabia, Singapore, South Africa, Tanzania, Thailand, Trinidad & Tobago, the United Arab Emirates, United Kingdom, United States, Zambia and Zimbabwe.